jvaranam/Node/README.md

  If you are using Mac OS, you need to run following command.
 If ~/.bash_profile file is not there, you might need to create it first.

+ While using "n" in mac use "sudo n 10.0.0" or use "sudo n stable" / "sudo n 12.13.0" which will change the node and npm version to the mentioned version.

  "source ~/.bash_profile"